wantingwei/miscellaneous_scirpts/nextstrain.md

 Using Nextstrain Augur for Phylogenetic Anlaysis
 ================================================
 This tutorial is for anyone who wants to use nextstrain for baisc phylogentic anlsyis.
-No coding experience requried.
+No coding experience is requried.
 I will try to include a lot of details to increase reproduciblity.
 You won't need to use all the command, feel free to use modify this scirpt to fit best on your dataset. <br>

 Prerequisites
 =============